British Ambassador to Angola

 - applying for a child under 16 years old

-Once you have contacted us, you will be advised to make an appointment to apply for an emergency travel document at British Embassy Cairo.
+Once you have contacted us, you will be advised to make an appointment to apply for an emergency travel document at British Embassy Luanda.

 Travel advice: for information and advice on travelling to Angola, see travel advice for Angola.